YvoO/spotify-/README.md

 An assignment for Vytal to show my awesome skills

 ## Get Started

-Install dependencies npm install
+Install dependencies: npm install

-Start the app npx expo start
+Start the app: npx expo start

-In the output, you'll find options to open the app in a
+In the output, you'll find options to open the app in a:

-development build
+* Development build
-Android emulator
+* Android emulator
-iOS simulator
+* iOS simulator
-Expo Go, a limited sandbox for trying out app development with Expo You can start developing by editing the files inside the app directory.
-This project uses [file-based routing]
+* Expo Go, a limited sandbox for trying out app development with Expo

 The Spotify API is not working so you will be stuck on the sign in screen.
 Go to this file /app/(app)/_layout.tsx and comment out line 16 to see the protected part of the app.